schemathesis/schemathesis/docs/stateful.rst

 You can specify recursive links if you want.
 The default recursion depth limit is **5** and can be changed with the ``--stateful-recursion-limit=<N>`` CLI option.

-Schemathesis's CLI currently uses the old approach to stateful testing, not based on state machines.
+Schemathesis's CLI now supports the new approach to stateful testing based on state machines.
+It is available as an experimental feature and can be enabled using the ``--experimental=stateful-test-runner`` CLI option or by setting the
+``SCHEMATHESIS_EXPERIMENTAL_STATEFUL_TEST_RUNNER=true`` environment variable.
+For more information, refer to the :ref:`stateful-test-runner` section.

+The old approach to stateful testing, not based on state machines, is still the default in the CLI.
+However, we recommend using the new approach as it offers more effective testing.
+In the future, the new approach will become the default in the CLI, and the old approach will be removed.

-We plan to use the new approach in CLI in the future.
-It may include slight changes to the visual appearance and the way to configure it.
-It also means that using stateful testing in CLI is not yet as customizable as in the in-code approach.
+Please note that the visual appearance and configuration options for stateful testing in the CLI may differ slightly from the in-code approach.
+We are continuously working on improving the CLI experience and aligning it with the in-code approach.

 Extracting data from headers and query parameters
 -------------------------------------------------